Cap-go/website/content/blog/building-a-native-mobile-app-with-nuxt-3-and-capacitor.md

 ## Adding Konsta UI

-To use Konsta UI in your Nuxt 3 app, you only need to install the package:
+To use Konsta UI in your Nuxt 3 app, you need to have [tailwind already install](https://tailwindcss.com/docs/guides/nuxtjs) and to install the package:

 ```shell
 npm i konsta